Vietnamese boat people: 1980s surge and response

-Between 1980 and 1986, the outflow of boat people from Vietnam was less than the numbers resettled in third countries.
+Between 1980 and 1986, the outflow of boat people from Vietnam was less than the numbers resettled in other countries.
 In 1987, the numbers of boat people began to grow again.
 The destination this time was primarily Hong Kong and Thailand.
-Concerning the impact on its economy, security and society, Hong Kong government began to search for solutions.
-In the early 1987, one of the accommodated Vietnamese refugee boats received the assistance of the Immigration Department to depart to continue sailing.
+Concerning the impact on its economy, security and society, the Hong Kong government began to search for solutions.
+In early 1987, one of the accommodated Vietnamese refugee boats received the assistance of the Immigration Department to depart to continue sailing.
 It arrived in Kinmen to apply for asylum but was rejected by the ROC military, then was slaughtered on Lieyu Island on March 7, known as the Lieyu Massacre.
 The boat was burnt, evidence destroyed, and the ROC Ministry of National Defense repeatedly denied on the journalists' reportages and the parliament questioning.
 The chilling effect made the refugee boats extinct on northbound afterwards.

 On June 15, 1988, after more than 18,000 Vietnamese had arrived that year, Hong Kong authorities announced that all new arrivals would be placed in detention centres and confined until they could be resettled.
 Boat people were held in prison-like conditions and education and other programs were eliminated.
 Countries in Southeast Asia were equally negative about accepting newly arriving Vietnamese boat people into their countries.
 Moreover, both asylum and resettlement countries were doubtful that many of the newer boat people were fleeing political repression and thus merited refugee status.

 Another international refugee conference in Geneva in June 1989 produced the Comprehensive Plan of Action (CPA) which had the aim of reducing the migration of boat people by requiring that all new arrivals be screened to determine if they were genuine refugees.
 Those who failed to qualify as refugees would be repatriated, voluntarily or involuntarily, to Vietnam, a process that would take more than a decade.
 The CPA quickly served to reduce boat people migration.

 In 1989, about 70,000 Indochinese boat people arrived in five Southeast Asian countries and Hong Kong.
 By 1992, that number declined to only 41 and the era of the Vietnamese Boat People fleeing their homeland definitively ended.
 However, resettlement of Vietnamese continued under the Orderly Departure Program, especially of former re-education camp inmates, Amerasian children, and to reunify families.